Alicia Anstead, Editor-in-Chief

 Mike O’Leary, Art Director

-Mike is the art director for The Writer, as well as Art Business News, Inside Arts and International Figure Skating.
+Mike is the art director for The Writer, as well as Art Business News, Diabetes Self-Management and International Figure Skating.
 Mike has been designing magazines for more than 20 years and started working at Madavor Media in 2011.
 Mike graduated from Fitchburg State College with a BS in communications and a concentration in graphic design.
 He currently lives in the Boston area.

 Favorite writer?
 Ken Follett.
 I’ve always enjoyed reading about history, and Follett has a nice way of mixing suspense with historical accuracy.
 I think part of my fondness stems from the fact that I grew up reading his books.
 I remember my mother reading Eye of the Needle and passing it along to me.
 Since then, I have been hooked.